serjilyashenko/ssr-on-fastify-experiments/README.md

 #### Server Side React

-Just for fun I decided to skip a static building stage 🙈.
-So, I'm not using `jsx`, `webpack`, etc. in the project.
+Just for fun, I decided to skip the static building stage 🙈.
+Therefore, I'm not using `jsx`, `webpack`, etc., in the project.
-So, I'm forced to create my components with `createElement` function.
-As follows:
+Consequently, I'm forced to create my components using `createElement` function, as shown below:

 ```js
 export function About() {